3 Spring Fishing Spots in BC

-Hope – Kawkawa Lake is open for fishing from March 1 to November 30 each year.
+This lake in Hope is open for fishing from March 1 to November 30 each year.
 Kokanee are the most sought after species, but you can also catch wild cutthroat trout and residualized coho salmon.
 The lake fishes well right from opening day and into the summer months.
 Kokanee are schooling fish, so you will want a fish finder on your boat to maximize your success.

-Located along the Coquihalla River.
-The campground hosts 117 sites, 32 of which are full service hook-ups with cable.
+Coquihalla Campground – Located in Hope along the Coquihalla River.
+The campground hosts 117 sites, some of which are full service hook-ups with cable.
 For more campgrounds in Hope go to Camping & RVing BC, click on Where to Camp and search under Hope.

-Harrison Mills – Harrison River cutthroat and Chehalis River winter steelhead; In March and April coastal cutthroat begin actively feeding upon emerging salmon fry in the Harrison River and surrounding backwaters.
+Harrison River is home to cutthroat and Chehalis River to winter steelhead; In March and April coastal cutthroat begin actively feeding upon emerging salmon fry in the Harrison River and surrounding backwaters.
 Fly fishing with fry patterns or spincasting with small spinners or spoons is the most productive method.
 Looks for signs of rising fish as the cutthroat chase down fry.
 Anglers can either fish from a boat or walk and wade one of the many accessible beeches.
 Drift fishing for winter steelhead on the Chehalis River (a major tributary of the Harrison River) remains good in March right through April.
-The Chehalis is closed to fishing May 1 st to 31 st .
+The Chehalis is closed to fishing May 1 – 31.